 Something broke open in me that brought me home to myself.
 Suddenly the truth was this moment; it was this breath and not the future of potential loneliness.
-As long as I come home to this current moment, I am whole.
-I am on fire.
-I am lit up, and life is exactly what it is meant to be.
-This moment called me home right then, and continues to call me home.
+As long as I come home to this current moment, I am whole, on fire, and lit up.
+Life is exactly what it is meant to be.
+This moment called me home right then and continues to call me home.
 I realized that the Universe had been speaking to me all along.
 I don’t need to wait any longer.
 I just need to open up to this moment.
-My breath and my being is what brings me home, not my circumstances.
+My breath and my being are what bring me home, not my circumstances.

 The Great Love of My Life

 Another friend at the retreat asked me what I wanted for my birthday if I could have anything in the world.
 Would it be my partner?
 And from this loving, authentic space I said no; it wouldn’t be my partner.
 It would be to feel happy and satisfied with wherever I was and whatever I had in life and to feel the love in my heart.
 If I find my life partner, one day he may die.
 If I have children, they will eventually move away and lead their own lives.
 I am the great love of my life.
 My happiness starts and ends with me.
 And it starts by being here now, in this present moment and connecting with my breath.
 I now overflow with this simple truth.
 This is it.
 I’m not waiting.
 I have arrived and I am home.